Trigeminal Neuralgia in Multiple Sclerosis

 Trigeminal Neuralgia and MS Treatment

 If you have trigeminal neuralgia, your healthcare provider may prescribe either Tegretol (carbamazepine) or Trileptal (oxcarbazepine) to ease symptoms.
+Other medications may include:

 If medication fails to relieve pain or produces unpleasant side effects, surgical treatment may be indicated.